Amazon CloudFront

 apt install centreon-pack-cloud-aws-cloudfront

-Whatever the license type (online or offline), install the Amazon CloudFront Pack through the Configuration > Monitoring Connector Manager menu.
+- Whatever the license type (online or offline), install the Amazon CloudFront connector through the Configuration > Monitoring Connector Manager menu.

 Since Centreon 22.04, you can benefit from the 'Automatic plugin installation' feature.
 When this feature is enabled, you can skip the installation part below.